paulb00th/galapagos/content/en/tours/free-tours.md

 ##### Garrapatero Beach:
 A 30- to 40-minute taxi ride east of Puerto Ayora, followed by a 15-minute walk onto the beach.

 Garrapatero offers a wide bay with multiple sandy beaches and tidal pools, it’s a great place to exploring and snorkel, especially on calm days.
 You can also rent kayaks and paddle across the bay to see the juvenile sharks.
-There is a fresh water lagoon behind the beach, which is occasionally visited by pink flamingos.
+There is a freshwater lagoon behind the beach, which is occasionally visited by pink flamingos.

 ##### Cerro Crocker and Media Luna:
 North of Bellavista, Santa Cruz Island

 A path leads from the settlement of Bellavista towards Cerro Crocker, the high point on the island at 864 m.
 Follow this for several kilometres to Cerro Crocker/Media Luna.
 From the high points, it’s possible to see the vegetation of the Scalesia, Miconia and fern-sedge zones around the island, and to look for birds such as the elusive Galapagos Rail and the Paint Billed crake.

 {{<
 image-row
 title="Set out below, images of Las Grietas, Garrapatero Beach and Cerro Crocker." images="img/free-tours/Las-Grietas-600.png,img/free-tours/Garrapatero-B-600.png,img/free-tours/Cero-C-600.png" paddingTop="10px"
 >}}